Call for proposals; missions selected

 Early in 2009, the Cosmic Vision 2015-2025 plan was updated to reflect the science programme funding availability, the technical progress of the studies, the mission technology readiness and the availability of international partners.
 The revised plan included the following changes:

 The second call for Cosmic Vision missions was released in July 2010 with the goal of selecting a third M-class mission (M3) with a targeted launch date of 2024.
-From the 47 proposals submitted, 4 have been recommended by the ESA Advisory Structure and selected for assessment.
-The four candidate missions are EChO, LOFT, MarcoPolo-R, and STE-QUEST.
+From the 47 proposals submitted, 4 were recommended by the ESA Advisory Structure and selected for assessment.
+These candidate missions (EChO, LOFT, MarcoPolo-R, and STE-QUEST) have been joined by PLATO as candidates for the M3 launch opportunity.

 A call for a small (S-class) missions in the Science Programme was issued in March 2012, advertising a single launch opportunity in 2017.
 The CHEOPS mission was selected for implementation from a total of 26 proposals received in response to the call.